solana-foundation/developer-content/content/guides/advanced/build-a-complete-crowdfund-dapp.md

 }
 ```

-Inside the Module, we can define the functions that will be used in the smart:
+Inside the Module, we can define the functions that will be used in the smart
+contract:

 Lets write the function to create a new campaign.
 The function takes in the
 following parameters: